anand-tummapudi/designpatterns/README.md

 ## Creational Patterns
 Deals with the creation of objects.
-* Factory, Abstract Factory, Singleton, Builder, Prototype
+* Factory, Abstract Factory, Singleton, Builder, Prototype.
 #### 1. Factory Pattern
 Factory design pattern is used when we have a super class with multiple sub classes and based on input, we ned to return one of the sub-class object.
 Using factory pattern we can code for interface ratherthan implementation.